jsightapi/online-editor-frontend/tests/manual-tests/common-preview-ui-tests.md

 # Give us a star popup panel

-1. Check the github link.
+1. Check the github link (must be opened in the new tab).
 2. Close the popup.
 3. Refresh the page, check that now it is closed permanently.

 # Logo

-1. Check that "Powered by JSight" panel click directs to https://jsight.io/.
+1. Check that "Powered by JSight" panel click directs to https://jsight.io/ (must be opened in the new tab).

 # Code Editor and Preview